quantumgardener/qg.blog/content/notes/Looking into Logseq.md

 landscapes:
   - "[[the-garden-shed]]"
 ---
-[[Logseq]] has been appearing a lot in my Mastodon feed lately as a [[personal knowledge management]] solution.
+[[+/inherited/logseq]] has been appearing a lot in my Mastodon feed lately as a [[personal knowledge management]] solution.
 Many sing its praises over [[Obsidian]] so with a slow afternoon at work yesterday I thought to take a look.

 My first impression is that Logseq is the offline version of [[Roam Research]]; the tool I used before [[Transplanting my Brain to Roam to Obsidian|migrating to Obsidian]].
 The biggest issue I had with Roam was the storage of everything online via the browser.
 I never felt that I had full control over my information, and even less for any files that I uploaded.
 Logseq solves that.